-Senior Computing Science courses (300- and 400-level) are restricted to third- and fourth-year Science Honors and Specialization students.
+Senior Computing Science courses (400-level) are restricted to third- and fourth-year Science Honors and Specialization students, and students participating in degree programs requiring these courses.

-163.6.1 Honors in Computing Science
+Honors in Computing Science 163.6.1

-Continuation in the Honors program requires a GPA of at least 6.5 in the preceding Fall/Winter.
-Graduation requires a GPA of at least 6.5 on the last \star 30 credited to the degree and at least 6.5 on the last \star 60 credited to the degree.
+Continuation in the Honors program requires a GPA of at least 3.0 on at least ★30 in the preceding Fall/Winter and an overall GPA of at least 2.3 on all CMPUT, MATH and STAT courses taken in that Fall/Winter.

+Graduation requires a GPA of at least 3.0 on the last ★30 credited to the degree and at least 3.0 on the last ★60 credited to the degree, and at least 2.3 on all CMPUT, MATH and STAT courses credited to the degree.